awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-using-notifications.md

-# Monitoring Amazon SES email sending using notifications<a name="monitor-sending-activity-using-notifications"></a>
+# Setting up event notification for Amazon SES<a name="monitor-sending-activity-using-notifications"></a>

 In order to send email using Amazon SES, you must have a system in place for managing bounces and complaints\.
 Amazon SES can notify you of bounce or complaint events in three ways: by sending a notification email, by notifying an Amazon SNS topic, or by publishing sending events\.
 This section contains information about setting up Amazon SES to send certain kinds of notifications by email or by notifying an Amazon SNS topic\.
 For more information about publishing sending events, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.